 The ride takes 20 minutes and costs 200 yen.
 Alternatively, JR Rail Pass holders can take the JR buses bound for Korinbo using their passes.
 The garden is central to many of Kanazawa's main attractions.

 Kenrokuen was once a private garden belonging to the Maeda family, who reigned over the Kaga domain from Kanazawa Castle .
 The Maeda family was one of the most powerful in the country in feudal times after the shogun's family.
 Construction began in 1676 with a landscape garden called Renchitei and the garden continues to evolve over three centuries.

 In 1822, the garden took its present name and in 1874, the garden was opened to the public.

-Experience the mindfulness of feudal times
+Experience the mindfulness of samurai times

 Every feature of a traditional Japanese garden is present here: ponds, stone lanterns, waterfalls, stone paths, bridges, streams, tea houses and artificial hills.
 In this natural environment, you can easily spend at least a few hours absorbing the peaceful surroundings, designed for meditative practices during the feudal era.

 Plum blossoms and then cherry blossoms bloom in spring, and there are a variety of flowers to see in summer, such as azalea.
 In fall, the garden comes alive with the blazing red Japanese maple leaves.
 The word "momijigari" refers to the hunt for spotting this stunning maple and this garden is the place to be.
 Come winter, the snow-covered pine trees along the pond offer romantic views.
 The trees are also illuminated for a short period in January and February.